Netcracker/KubeMarine/documentation/internal/Hardening.md

 The `--anonymous-auth` option manages anonymous requests to the `kube-apiserver`.
 By default, it enables anonymous requests.

+**Note:** If you disable anonymous authentication for `kube-apiserver`, some Kubemarine maintenance procedures will not work automatically, and will require manual actions before and after the maintenance.
+For more information, refer to [Limitations](#limitations).

 ### Prerequisites

 - A working Kubernetes cluster.